sdattri/MIDAS_Spec_V1/appendix-a.md

 #### Streaming Rate Structure
 All rates uploaded to MIDAS should be in a "streaming" structure.
 This is a time-series structure where every hour (or sub-hourly period) has an entry.
 There needs to be at least one value for every hour, if the rate changes with a frequency higher than hourly, it needs to have one entry for each period where the rate could change, even when it does not change.

 If the rate has more than one value in each interval each value will have the fields shown in the next paragraph.
 For example, a rate with asymmetric prices where the import price is different from the expost price will need to have the following fields for each hour for the import price using the unit "\$/kWh" and also the following fields for the export price with the unit "export \$/kWh".
+When uploading export prices, use positive values for the amount the energy user will be paid for exporting electricity.

 Each time period (interval) contains these fields:
 * **DateStart** _required_ This is the date in UTC when the rate interval starts.